 Are you looking to move to Idaho?
-If so, I believe you are making a great decision, and you should consider looking at the Boise metro area for your residence.
+If so, I believe you are making a great decision, and you should consider looking at living in the Boise metro area for your residence.
 There are a number of good reasons for this, such as the cost of living, entertainment/attractions, raising a family, relatively low crime rates, etc.

 Low cost of living